Humidity Control with a Hygrometer and Whole House Humidifier

 Rooms so dry your hair stands on end?
 So clammy the walls are sweating?
 A whole-house humidifier with an inexpensive hygrometer will help you maintain proper humidity levels.

-Household humidity: too little of it and you’ll zap your dog with an arcing blue spark when you touch his nose; too much and your carpet starts sprouting mushrooms.
+Household humidity: Too little of it and you’ll zap your dog with an arcing blue spark when you touch his nose; too much and your carpet starts sprouting mushrooms.
+A hygrometer will measure humidity so that you can assess your needs and choose from many tools to control your home's humidity.

 Size Up Your Personal Discomfort Level